Digit404/BlipSkip/README.md

 Privacy is important.
 Ad Speedup Lite does not collect or store any personal information.

 ## Support
-For support, feedback, or inquiries, please contact me at [digit@bitwise.com](mailto:digit@bitwise.com).
+For support, feedback, or inquiries, please contact me at [digit@bitwise.live](mailto:digit@bitwise.live).